JoeGambingo/dsp/05b-python_advanced.md

 #### Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

 >> There are 3 unique titles among the faculty.
 They are:
-*'Assistant Professor of Biostatistics': 12,
+'Assistant Professor of Biostatistics': 12,
-*'Associate Professor of Biostatistics': 12,
+'Associate Professor of Biostatistics': 12,
--'Professor of Biostatistics': 13
+'Professor of Biostatistics': 13

 #### Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.